-The city first considered naming the park Logan Park and Lincoln Park before finally settling on Fontenelle Park named after Logan “Shon-ga-ska” Fontenelle, a trader of both Omaha and French ancestry.
-He would serve as an interpreter for the Omaha tribe to a US Indian agent.
+The city first considered naming the park Logan Park and Lincoln Park before finally settling on Fontenelle Park, named after Logan “Shon-ga-ska” Fontenelle, a trader of both Omaha and French ancestry.
+He served as an interpreter for the Omaha tribe to a US Indian agent.
 His namesake park sat as a prairie for nearly 20 years.
 The city installed a pest house on the land in 1899 during a smallpox outbreak.
 Pest houses were used to quarantine people with contagious diseases.

 A two-story brick pavilion with a dining hall, dance floor, showers and wrap-around porch was constructed in 1927.
-As late as the 1930’s, Ames Avenue on its northern edge wasn’t a very busy street so the park offered a quiet, peaceful retreat.
-After Omaha’s professional baseball stadium on 24th and Vinton burned to the ground, the field at Fontenelle park played host to the American Legion finals.
-The hometown McDevitts won the national championship against Berwyn, Illinois in front of a crowd of 12,000.
-The seats, bleachers and ticket booths were installed only after 10,000 showed up to cheer the team on in the finals.
+As late as the 1930s, Ames Avenue on its northern edge wasn’t a very busy street, so the park offered a quiet, peaceful retreat.
+After Omaha’s professional baseball stadium at 24th and Vinton burned to the ground, the field at Fontenelle Park played host to the American Legion finals.
+After 10,000 showed up to cheer the team on in the semifinals, seats, bleachers and ticket booths were quickly installed.
+The hometown McDevitts went on to win the national championship against Berwyn, Illinois.

-The next year the city rebuilt the park and changed the field orientation that faced southwest with first base along Ames Ave to facing northeast in addition to building a grandstand with a roof.
-It was at the time the best ballpark in Omaha.
-At one point consideration was given to using it as the city’s pro stadium which would serve as the home to the St. Louis Cardinals Triple-A affiliate in addition to hosting the College World Series.
+The next year the city rebuilt the park and changed the field orientation from facing southwest, with first base along Ames Avenue, to facing northeast.
+It also built a covered grandstand.
+At that time, it was the best ballpark in the city and consideration was given to using it as the home to the St. Louis Cardinals Triple-A affiliate stadium as well as the College World Series.
 The idea was killed when neighbors complained that it would result in too much traffic, light and noise.
 As a result, Omaha ended up building Municipal Park (later known as Rosenblatt) in South Omaha in 1948.
 Amenities continued to be added as tennis courts were installed in 1964.

 In advance of the VFW’s annual fireworks display, the city had to round up the large number of wildlife and temporarily move them to the Nebraska Humane Society.
-That became too large of an effort to repeat so the fireworks display ceased at the park in 1975.
-Decades of neglect followed including the removal the baseball field’s grandstands.
+That became too large of an effort to repeat, so the fireworks display ceased at the park in 1975.
+Decades of neglect followed, including the removal of the baseball field’s grandstands.

 Please feel free to comment and share your memories.